lanl-aea/waves/docs/templates.rst

 ********************

 There are currently two template projects available: ``modsim_template`` and ``modsim_template_2``.
-The former is most similar to the tutorials and will be the easiest to start from for novice SCons and WAVES users.
+The former is most similar to the tutorials and will be the easiest starting point for novice SCons and WAVES users.
 It allows for a great deal of flexibility in both source and build tree structure.
-The latter has advantages for advanced SCons and WAVES users but places restrictions on the source and build tree structures and may be difficult for novice users to navigate.
+The latter has advantages for advanced SCons and WAVES users but places restrictions on the source and build tree structures and may be difficult for novice command line users to navigate.

 ``modsim_template_2`` uses the `SCons SConscript`_ ``duplicate=True`` default behavior :cite:`SCons,scons-user` to
 reduce the number of explicit file copy operations with :meth:`waves.scons_extensions.copy_substfile` and the Abaqus